 However, to make the most out of that donor information, you need a place to store that data and organize it in a way that’s easy for your nonprofit staff to locate and use.

-Usually, the information gained for your website’s forms is stored in your donor database or CRM, but if the two platforms don’t connect, then you’ll have to transfer the information manually (which could take valuable hours of your time!)
+When you gain information for your donation forms, the data needs to be stored in your donor management system or nonprofit CRM.
+However, that can’t happen if the two platforms aren’t able to integrate with each other.
+It will require more time because you’ll have to transfer the information manually (which could take valuable hours of your time!).

 That’s why integrating your website with your CRM is such a good practice.
 Not only does it save time, but it puts all your donor data in a centralized location for everyone to access.